joshuatalib/AI_weather_quest/docs/source/training_data.rst

 .. note::

    The function only supports the variables listed above.

-Each file is approximately 41 MB and contains weekly statistics at a daily, 1.5 degree resolution.
+Additionally, each file is approximately 41 MB and contains weekly statistics at a daily, 1.5 degree resolution.
 Participants should ensure they have adequate storage space if downloading multiple years.

 Data Processing Details
 --------------------------------------------